Community Invited to Provide Input on C-TRAN's Turtle Place Bus Rapid Transit Station

-For anyone unable to attend, please note that the design concepts will be posted on the project's website for review and that comments may be submitted anytime via the Fourth Plain Bus Rapid Transit Project website at www.c-tran.com/brt.
+For anyone unable to attend, please note that the design concept will be posted on the project's website for review and that comments may be submitted anytime via the Fourth Plain Bus Rapid Transit Project website at www.c-tran.com/brt.

 About the Agency

 C-TRAN is the regional public transportation provider for portions of Clark County.
 It offers local bus service within its Clark County service area, Limited bus service to the nearest MAX light rail station, and Express commuter service to downtown Portland.
 It also provides Connector service within the city limits of Camas, La Center, and Ridgefield.
-For more information on the Fourth Plain bus rapid transit project please visit C-TRAN's Web site at www.c-tran.com/brt,
+For more information on the Fourth Plain Bus Rapid Transit project please visit C-TRAN's Web site at www.c-tran.com/brt,

 or call Katy Belokonny at 360-906-7318.